"Del Pezzo surfaces as Springer fibres for exceptional groups": Acknowledgements

-\begin{proposition} There are subgroups $\tH$ of $\Pic(\tsZ)$ and $H^+$ of $\Pic(\tsZ^+)$ and a commutative diagram with exact rows
+\begin{proposition} There are subgroups $\tH$ of $\Pic_{\tsZ}$ and $H^-$ of $\Pic_{\tsZ^-}$ and a commutative diagram with exact rows

-where the two leftmost vertical arrows are induced by the blowing-down $\tsZ\to\sZ^+$.
-In particular, $[\sQ]\mapsto 0$. \noproof \end{proposition}
+where the two leftmost vertical arrows are induced by the blowing-down $\tsZ\to\tsZ^+$ and the flop $\tsZ^+-\to\tsZ^-$.
+In particular, $[\sQ]\mapsto 0$. \begin{proof} The only remaining point is to check that the obvious homomorphisms $\tH\to\Pic_{\tsZ}$ and $H^-\to \Pic_{\tsZ^-}$ are injective.
+However, this follows from restricting to one of the surfaces $\tZ_t$, as just described. \end{proof} \end{proposition}

-Restrict from $\tsZ$ to $\sD_1$.
-We get a subgroup $H\subset\Pic_{\sD_1}$ and, since $\sA=\sD_0\vert_{\sD_1}\sim \omega^{-1}_{\sD_1/\sY}$, an exact sequence
+Restrict from $\tsZ^-$ to $\sD_1^-$.
+We get a subgroup $H\subset\Pic_{\sD_1^-}$ and, since $\sA=\sD_0^-\vert_{\sD_1^-}\sim \omega^{-1}_{\sD_1^-/\sY}$, an exact sequence

-such that, for any $\Lambda\in H$ and component $\d_i$ of $\D$, $(\Lambda.\d_i)_{\sD_1}=(\chi(\Lambda).\a_i^\vee),$ where $\a_i^\vee$ is the simple coroot corresponding to $\d_i$.
+such that, for any $\Lambda\in H$ and component $\d_i$ of $\D$, $(\Lambda.\d_i)_{\sD_1^-}=(\chi(\Lambda).\a_i^\vee),$ where $\a_i^\vee$ is the simple coroot corresponding to $\d_i$.

-\begin{corollary} The natural homomorphism $H\to\NS(\sD_1/\sY)$ of sheaves of commutative groups on $\sY$ is surjective, and $\NS(\sD_1/\sY)$ is constant. \begin{proof} It is enough to prove surjectivity for one (geometric) generalized del Pezzo surface $D_1$.
-Choose $D_1$ lying over $0_Y$; this surface contains a configuration $\D_0$ of type $G$ and a line $\g$, and the result now follows from Proposition \ref{rigid dP}. \end{proof} \end{corollary}
+\begin{corollary} The natural homomorphism $H\to\NS(\sD_1^-/\sY)$ of sheaves of commutative groups on $\sY$ is surjective, and $\NS(\sD_1^-/\sY)$ is constant. \begin{proof} It is enough to prove surjectivity for one (geometric) weak del Pezzo surface $D_1^-$.
+Choose $D_1^-$ lying over $0_Y$; this surface contains a configuration $\D_0$ of type $G$ and a line $\g$, and the result now follows from Proposition \ref{rigid dP} and the fact that $\sY$ is simply connected. \end{proof} \end{corollary}

-Take $D_1$ as in the proof just given.
-Let $I_{1,l}$ denote the $\Z$-lattice with $\Z$-basis $\{\d_1,...,\d_l,\g\}$ and inner product given by the intersection numbers on $D_1$; then $I_{1,l}$ is isomorphic to the standard odd unimodular hyperbolic lattice of rank $1+l$ and the basis just given describes an isometry $\phi:I_{1,l}\to\NS(D_1)$.
+Take $D_1^-$ as in the proof just given.
+Let $I_{1,l}$ denote the $\Z$-lattice with $\Z$-basis $\{\d_1,...,\d_l,\g\}$ and inner product given by the intersection numbers on $D_1^-$; then $I_{1,l}$ is isomorphic to the standard odd unimodular hyperbolic lattice of rank $1+l$ and the basis just given describes an isometry $\phi:I_{1,l}\to\NS(D_1^-)$.
 Under $\phi^{-1}$ the exceptional curves of the blow-up $D_1\to\P^2$ described in Proposition \ref{rigid dP} are $\g,\g+\d_l,..., \g+\d_l+\cdots+\d_3$ and $\g+\d_l+\cdots+\d_3+\d_1$, while $\d_2$ is the strict transform of a line in $\P^2$.

-Since $\NS(\sD_1/\sY)$ is constant and $\Pic(\sD_1/\sY)\to \NS(\sD_1/\sY)$ is an isomorphism, $\phi$ extends to an isometry $\phi:I_{1,l}\to\Pic(\sD_1/\sY)$.
-Also, $\sD_1$ contains an anti-canonical divisor $\sA$ that is a copy of $E\times\sY$; the isomorphism $\sA\to E\times\sY$ is provided by the base point $\g\cap\sA$.
+Since $\NS(\sD_1^-/\sY)$ is constant and $\Pic(\sD_1^-/\sY)\to \NS(\sD_1^-/\sY)$ is an isomorphism, $\phi$ extends to an isometry $\phi:I_{1,l}\to\Pic(\sD_1^-/\sY)$.
+Also, $\sD_1^-$ contains an anti-canonical divisor $\sA$ that is a copy of $\sE\times_{\sM_{Ell}}\sY$; the isomorphism $\sA\to \sE\times_{\sM_{Ell}}\sY$ is provided by the base point $\g\cap\sA$.

 Restricting to $\sA$ provides a homomorphism

 Define $\kappa_l=\phi^{-1}[\omega^{-1}_{\sD_1/\sY}]$, the anti-canonical class.
 Then